 Vaginal infections don’t always cause noticeable symptoms.

 If you do develop symptoms, you’ll likely notice some of these common ones:

-- vaginal itching
+- vaginal itching and burning

 - pain or burning during urination

 - pain during penetrative vaginal sex

 - vaginal bleeding or spotting